 Amendment No. 5 to the Official Plan for the Township of Mulmur was prepared and recommended to the Council of the Township of Mulmur under the provisions of the Planning Act, R.S.O.
-1990, on the XX day of Month, 2023.
+1990, on the 13th day of December, 2023.

-This Amendment was adopted by the Corpo By-law No2023, in accordance with
+This Amendment was adopted by the Corporation of the Township of Mulmur by By-law No. -2023, in accordance with the provisions of the Planning Act R.S.O.
+1990, on the 13th day of December, 2023.

-R.S.O.
-1990, on the XX day of Month, 2023 ·
+Mayor - Janet Horner

-Mayor - Janet Horner Clerk - Tracey Atkinson
+Clerk - Tracey Atkinson